lucasgpulcinelli/mandelbrotset/README.md

-# Mandelbrot set C
+# Mandelbrot set implementando

-## A simple implementation in C of a method for seeing and zooming in the mandelbrot set
+## A simple implementation in C and python of a method for seeing and zooming in the mandelbrot set

 The mandelbrot set is a set of all complex numbers C that converge with the repeated application of the function Z_n = (Z_n-1)^2 + C, yeilding a unique self repeating pattern with interesting properties.
 As such there is an interest for making a program with the objective of understanding the set and learning about generalized image manipulation.